samin27/MedConnect/README.md

 ### Developer guide
 - Clone the project in your local machine
-- Install all the the dependencies. (client and server)
+- Install all the dependencies. (client and server)
 - Rename the default.env file in both directories and configure it.
 - Use `cd client` then `npm run dev` to run your client
 - Use `cd server` then `npm run serve` to run your server